The Five-Year Engagement

 The Five-Year Engagement is a 2012 American romantic comedy film written, directed, and produced by Nicholas Stoller.
 Produced with Judd Apatow and Rodney Rothman, it is co-written by Jason Segel, who also stars in the film with Emily Blunt as a couple whose relationship becomes strained when their engagement is continually extended.
-The film was released in North America on April 27, 2012 and in the United Kingdom on June 22, 2012.
-Critical reviews were mostly favorable, but was a financial disappointment.
+The film was released in North America on April 27, 2012.
+Critical reviews were mostly favorable, while earning $54.2 million in worldwide box office against a $30 million budget.

 Plot

 In San Francisco, sous-chef Tom, and PhD graduate Violet, are happily engaged.
 Their wedding plans are interrupted when Tom's best friend Alex gets Violet's sister Suzie pregnant at Tom and Violet's engagement party, and Alex and Suzie quickly marry.

 When Violet is accepted into the University of Michigan's two-year post-doctorate psychology program, Tom agrees to move with her and delay their wedding.
 Later, he is disheartened to learn his boss planned to make him head chef.

 Unable to find a suitable chef's position in Michigan, Tom is resigned to working at Zingerman's deli and takes up hunting with Bill, a fellow university faculty spouse.
 Violet settles into her new job under professor Winton Childs, working with Doug, Ming, and Vaneetha.

 A prank results in Violet being chosen to lead the team's research project, studying people who choose to eat stale donuts rather than wait for fresh ones to arrive.
 Tom and Violet's nuptials are further delayed when Winton receives funding from the National Institutes of Health with Violet's help and extends her program.
 Tom is upset by the news, and he and Violet fight over his unhappiness with their new life.

 As years pass, Tom becomes disillusioned and obsessed with hunting.
 Alex, Suzie, and their daughter Vanessa visit, and reveal Suzie is pregnant again.
 Tom responds that he no longer wants to have a child, surprising Violet, who offers to look after Vanessa with him, but the night turns into a disaster after Vanessa shoots Violet with Tom's crossbow.

 Tom's downward spiral becomes evident when Violet sees him eat a stale donut.
 At a bar with colleagues, a drunken Violet and Winton kiss, which Violet instantly regrets.
 She tells Tom that she wants to plan their wedding immediately, and he happily agrees.
 When Violet confesses to kissing Winton, Tom loses faith in their relationship, which reaches a climax when Winton comes to their rehearsal dinner to apologize.